code-423n4/2023-04-frankencoin/README.md

 - Starts April 12, 2023 20:00 UTC
 - Ends April 17, 2023 20:00 UTC

+## Hello Wardens 👋

+Yes!
+You're here!
+Awesome.
+We are super excited for your journey on unpacking and dissecting our code.
+We will do our best to be available around the clock for all your questions, small, big, silly or severe.

+We wish you luck on your audit.

+Happy hunting 🕵

+Frankencoin team

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.